trois-six/geneparse/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell dlextr      download and extract Geneanet bases help        Help about any command
+  completion  generate the autocompletion script for the specified shell dlextr      download and extract Geneanet bases gedcom      parse Geneanet bases and create a gedcom file help        Help about any command

 Flags: